nobl9/terraform-n9-export-aws/README.md

     terraform apply
     ```

-6. Run the following in Snowflake worksheet to set up the integration with S3
+6. Run the following command in Snowflake worksheet to set up the integration with S3:

     ```sql
     create or replace stage s3_export_stage